Matahari (department store)

 PT Matahari Department Store Tbk, commonly known as Matahari, is the largest retail platform in Indonesia with stores located across the country and online presence on Matahari.com.

 History

-The Company was established on October 24, 1958, with the opening of a children's fashion store in Jakarta's Pasar Baru district; the first proper Matahari outlet was opened in 1972, considered as the first modern department store in the country.
+The Company was established on October 24, 1958, by Tan Tjan Hok, a businessman hailing from Makassar.
+With the opening of a children's fashion store in Jakarta's Pasar Baru district; the first proper Matahari outlet was opened in 1972, considered as the first modern department store in the country.

+In 2007, the company opened Parisian.
+A High-end spin-off of the Matahari brand.
+Their first, and only outlet at the Taman Anggrek Mall were closed in 2009.

 Since July 14, 2021, the majority and controlling shareholder of Matahari Department Store Tbk has changed to Auric Digital Retail Pte.
 Ltd. Meanwhile, Multipolar remains one of the main shareholders.
 The rest are other investors.
 Currently, Matahari operates 140+ outlets in nearly 80 cities throughout Indonesia.